Never Lose Work to Compaction: Threshold-Based Context Backups for Claude Code

 The summary captures the gist.
 The precision is gone.

-Here's the alternative: backup your session at 30%, 15%, and 5% remaining - before compaction destroys your context.
+Here's the alternative: backup your session automatically starting at 50K tokens used, updating every 10K tokens after that.
 When compaction hits, you have a structured markdown file with every user request, file modification, and key decision preserved.
+Percentage-based thresholds (30%, 15%, 5% free) serve as a safety net, especially on smaller context windows.

 Why StatusLine Is the Only Solution